How to Dispute a Billing Error

 Assuming there are other, legitimate charges on your account, don’t neglect to pay your bill.
 While the creditor is investigating the error your account is not frozen and you can still become delinquent if you fail to make required payments on legitimate debts.

-Taking advantage of the FCBA is the best way to cover yourself in these situations.
+As noted before, there are plenty of ways to approach a billing error, from phone calls to emails to connecting with a chat representative.
+Taking advantage of the FCBA, however, is the best way to cover yourself in these situations.
 If a creditor does not reply to your letter within the required timeframe they can forfeit the right to collect on the disputed debt.
 So while letter writing is a bit of a lost art form these days, in this case it’s the best way to ensure that someone addresses your issue quickly and thoroughly.